doorooful/CapstoneProject-Afterwards/README.md

 # CapstoneProject-Afterwards
 A repository dedicated to documenting and preserving the achievements of my capstone project - Senior at Seoultech, ITM
+> NOTICE Original repository has been transitioned to private due to technology transfer

 :tada: Finally,
 web service has been fully transferred to DATATREE _- strategic data solutions corp_, as the service named **DT-Clean**.